sun0day/tanc/docs/guide/introduction.md

 ## What's Tanc

-`Tanc` is a high performance library collection in C, it is designed for simplicity and runtime speed, most of its libraries are cross-platform. `Tanc` is built from scratch, so it depends no third-party libraries.
+`Tanc` is a high performance `C` library collection, it is designed for simplicity and runtime speed, most of its libraries are cross-platform. `Tanc` is built from scratch, so it depends no third-party libraries.

 ## Support